 - How we help -

 Many of those below the poverty line are homebound, and are unable to go to a food centre.
 For others, the embarrassment of being seen receiving a free meal is more painful than the hunger that they experience.
-Teams of devoted volunteers deliver the nutritious meals, and take the time to check on the individual’s welfare and overall state of health.
-The volunteers ascertain if they are in need of other forms of assistance, such as basic equipment and appliances or minor household repairs.
+Teams of devoted volunteers deliver nutritious meals, and take the time to check on the individual’s welfare and overall state of health.
+They ascertain if they are in need of other forms of assistance, such as minor household repairs.
 For the recipients, these visits are often their only connection to the outside world.

-Too many Israeli individuals and families live in shameful conditions, lacking even bare essentials like a bed, refrigerator, table and chairs, stove, or a buggy.
-To meet this need, Meir Panim’s “Koach Latet” Power of Giving (POG) programme collects second-hand equipment donated by Israeli citizens for distribution to people in need.
+Too many Israeli individuals and families live in shameful conditions, lacking even bare essentials like a bed or table and chairs.
+To meet this need, Meir Panim’s Power of Giving (POG) programme collects second-hand equipment donated by Israeli citizens for distribution to people in need.
 People receive referrals to visit POG’s centres from local Welfare and Absorption services.
 They choose the products that they need for their homes, pay a token fee and their purchases are promptly delivered to their homes.

 In 2017, 7,500 families benefitted from three warehouses across Israel.